med2rdf/mgend/README.md

 * <b>The data file location used by the container should be placed in `./data/` and accessed in the container by the path `/data/`.</b>
 * <b>If you have an old version of the docker engine (`$ docker version` < 1.27.0), install docker-compose and use the `docker-compose` command instead of the `docker compose` command.</b>
 ### STEPS
-1. Build container (only once, at the first time)
+1. Build container (at the first time or at the time of source code modification)
 ```
 $ git clone https://github.com/med2rdf/mgend.git
 $ cd mgend
 $ docker compose build --no-cache
-// check TODO: should be output to '/app/target/release/mgend-rdf'
+// output help
-$ docker compose run --rm rust-app /app/target/debug/mgend-rdf --help
+$ docker compose run --rm rust-app mgend-rdf --help
 ```

 2. Obtain `hgnc_complete_set.txt` and save it in `./data/` directory